google/go-tdx-guest/tools/check/README.md

 If set, doesn't write exit errors to Stdout.
 All results are communicated through exit code.

+### `-parse_ccel`

+If true, parses a Confidential Computing event log and replays the parsed event log against the RTMR banks extracted from the verified TD quote.
+The parsed results are then saved to a **result.textproto** file in the current directory.

+Default `false`.

 ### `-verbosity`

 Used to set the verbosity of logger, where higher number means more verbose output.